RamdanK/screenly-ose-monitoring/README.md

 But please note that the Add-on may have to be reinstalled on the players.
 (Current for all older versions before version 2.0)

-__IMPORTANT: If monitoring is installed on a Raspberry Pi that does not have a Screenly OSE Player (standalone installation) the port changes from 9000 to 80.
+__IMPORTANT: If monitoring is installed on a Raspberry Pi that does not have a Freebits Signage Player (standalone installation) the port changes from 9000 to 80.
 So the monitoring is accessible via the normal IP address!__

 ### Update SOMO